bogde/uv5rtool/README.md

 ## Disclaimer
 This tool is provided as is.
-Although I tested it as much as I could and it seems to function properly, use on your own risk. **My recommendation is to use this for version BFB298 only, and use Chirp for any other versions or radios.** DO NOT USE with any other radio except UV-5R!
+Although I tested it as much as I could and it seems to function properly, use on your own risk. **My recommendation is to use this for version BFB298 only, and use Chirp for any other versions or radios.** DO NOT USE with any other radio except the UV-5R!
 This tool has been tested on Baofeng UV-5R version BFB297 and BFB298 only!